Planning on doing Nag Tibba trek on your own? Here is a complete guide.

 B. Water Sources:

 Water sources are extremely important on the trek to Nag Tibba, especially because they are so scarce.
-Everyone must carry at least 2 litters of water before heading out.
+Everyone must carry at least 2 liters of water before heading out.
 There are three main water sources from Pantwari to Auntar – Katiyani, Nag Mandir and Gujhit.

-Below is a picture of Katiyani water point, right after Goat Village resort, enroute to the base camp from Pantwari.
+Below is a picture of Katiyani water point, right after Goat Village resort, en route to the base camp from Pantwari.

 At Nag Mandir campsite, you have two water sources, one is a well at Nag Mandir, but sometimes the water in it is not very clean.
-The second is 200 meters inside the forest.
+The second is 200 metres inside the forest.
 Follow the arrow shown in the picture below.

 I don’t have the picture of Ghujit water point at this point, which is the only water source in summers from the Nag Mandir campsite to Auntar.
 But I will try to get a picture of Ghujit soon and update this blogpost.